Skip to content

 • Yog-sothoth.com: A Forum for RPG fans and also general Lovecraftian chat.
 Loads of great stuff and it is clear a huge amount of work going into the endeavour.

 (Cthulhu Thursday is a dose of Mythos to brighten darken your week.
 More on the idea can be found here and a list of posts thus far, here.
-Also for more Cthulhu news, sign up to the cthulhuHQ twitter feed.
+Also some upcoming Cthulhu news, sign up to the Auroch Digital’s newsletter.
 Enjoy!)

 1. February 24, 2012 1:05 am